breakin/snestistics/docs/tutorial-1.md

 ![Saving trace](/images/tutorial-1/saving-trace.png)

-The trace can now be found in the Rom directory and the files can look something like this:
+The trace can now be found in the _Roms_ directory and the files can look something like this:

 ![Locating trace](/images/tutorial-1/trace-file.png)

+Note that traces currently end up in the _current working directory_ so if you start a movie playback in snes9x the traces will end up in the directory of the movie instead.
+This will probably be fixed in a future version of snes9x-snestistics.

 Only the .trace-file is important and the other ones can be deleted.